-New actor constellations have been formed in which collaboration and the continuous sharing of knowledge take place both nationally and internationally.
-Resource-efficient bio-based system solutions are developed and built up within or as a result of the constellations.
+New and/or expanded actor constellations have been formed in which collaboration and the continuous sharing of knowledge take place both nationally and internationally.

+Resource-efficient bio-based system solutions are developed and built up within, or as a result of, the constellations.